CSA, Copyright (c) 2000,2008 by Carlo Strozzi.

 Most important, to really grasp the CSA philosophy I definitely recommend that you read the resources listed in the bibliography.

-prescriptive rules are identified by upper-case adverbs like "
+In the text that follows, prescriptive rules are identified by upper-case adverbs like " SHOULD

-MUST" and "
+" and " MUST NOT

-descriptive adverbs are left in lower-case.
+", while descriptive adverbs are left in lower-case.

 There is a mailing list for discussions related to CSA.
-The address is
+The address is csa-devel@strozzi.it

-csa-devel@strozzi.it.
-To subscribe simply send a message to
+.
+To subscribe simply send a message to csa-devel-request@strozzi.it

-csa-devel-request@strozzi.it with the phrase "
+with the phrase " subscribe csa-devel

-Please send bug reports (fixes are most welcome) to the same list
+Please send bug reports (fixes are most welcome) to the same list csa-devel@strozzi.it

-bug reports I mean not just errors in the code, but also grammatical mistakes, typos and bad English constructions in the documentation, as English isn't my native language.
+, which is created in the CSA installation directory during install.
+By bug reports I mean not just errors in the code, but also grammatical mistakes, typos and bad English constructions in the documentation, as English isn't my native language.

 Pages on this Web site are organized in the form of a Wiki.
 These pages can be edited by any standard Web browser -- provided you have been granted the proper authorization.